Our success is powered by your generosity

 Our work at the Friends of Ballona Wetlands is only possible with the support of amazing volunteers like this year’s Volunteer of the Year, Yuni L. Amey!

 Back in the fall of 2019, Yuni was reading on a bench at Ballona Discovery Park when Lisa Fimiani, a Friends of Ballona Wetlands board member, invited her to volunteer.
-Since then, Yuni has spent every other Tuesday at Ballona Discovery Park, helping maintain this beautiful place for the community.
+Since then, Yuni has spent every other Tuesday at the Grow Native!
+Gardening Club in Ballona Discovery Park, helping maintain this beautiful place for the community.

 Yuni felt that, as a “country girl,” something was missing from her life when she moved to the US from Korea and began living in an apartment in Mar Vista.
 By volunteering at Ballona Discovery Park, Yuni felt complete for the first time since her move.